alexkross/AIR/README.md

 - Python, Cython;
 - IPython/Jupyter is optional for CLI, REPL, debugging and visualization.

-The core algorithm is lightweight enough to be implemented with FPGA/ASIC/SoC in parallel architecture or onto embedded systems.
+The core algorithm is lightweight and optimized enough to be implemented with FPGA/ASIC/SoC in parallel architecture or onto embedded systems.
 ZMQ may be replaced with MQTT or RAET.
 Curl and Json can also be replaced with other interface APIs for autonomous builds.

+## Overview
+We do simplest thing we can - generate the best knowlege of possible from ingress envent/data streams.
+Output (egress) knowledge stream is as compact as thoroughly processed according to the platform capabilities (RAM size, processing power, etc).
+In other words, you can see this as a data compression black-box allowing interactive pattern composition or customization.
+Tasks for data (input and/or output) storage, aggregation, grouping, etc are beyond the scope of this project.

 ## Current status
 Under development.